qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Color Selector
 --------------

-The `select color` dialog will appear whenever you click to choose a color - either border or fill color.
+The :guilabel:`select color` dialog will appear whenever you click to choose a color - either border or fill color.
 This dialog has four different tabs which allow you to select colors by
 |mIconColorBox| :sup:`color ramp`, |mIconColorWheel| :sup:`color wheel`,